jgarplind/slides/slides/template.md

 1. First ordered list item
 2. Another item

-- Unordered sub-list.
+- Unordered sub-list

-1. Actual numbers don't matter, just that it's a number
+1. Actual numbers don't matter
 1. Ordered sub-list
-1. And another item.

    Some text that should be aligned with the above item.

-- Unordered list can use asterisks

-* Or minuses

-- Or pluses

 ---